jwodder/doapi/api.md

     - ???
 - The path for getting a droplet's neighbors should be written as `/v2/droplets/$DROPLET_ID\neighbors` (also, note lack of colon).
-- Accounts are underdocumented.
-- The example response for fetching an account omits the relatively-recently added "status" and "status_message" fields.

 # Unanswered questions about the API